Goamaral/AdaptiveHuffmanGo/README.md

-# AdaptiveHuffmanGo
+# SearchTree
-Implementation of Adaptive Huffman Coding using trees
+Implementation of a search tree in Go